javatrainer80/hibernate/hibernate-02/README.md

 - `create-drop:` create the schema as in create above, but also drop the schema at the end of the session.
 This is great in early development or for testing.
 - (console log: SessionFactory shut-down' Hibernate: drop table if exists customer)

-`Don't use above options in production`
+`Don't use above options in production` expect validate